 The creator of Lemony Snicket, Daniel Handler, misspoke terribly while hosting the National Book Awards, and later apologized for remarks that smacked of racism.
 He paid the price.
-The Internet is forever.
+The internet is forever.

-Think Before You Pontificate
+Think Before You Pontificate and Avoid Disasters

+Now, we all hold political views.
+That’s fine, and we should.
 But when your political ideology is not central to your book, the best advice is to leave it out.
-Some authors gratuitously transfer their political beliefs to a character and use their novel to push a personal agenda.
+Some authors gratuitously transfer their political beliefs to a character and use their books to push a personal agenda.
 That is fine IF you don’t care about the “other half.”
 The nation is politically divided (hello!), but people of all persuasions read books.
 They are your potential customers, so why insult those who hold an opposite view?
 Why pick a fight with half your readership?
 Again, unless politics is part of the plot, think before you pontificate.

 Questions?
 Comments?
 Contact email@example.com.